nikitavoloboev/data/programming-languages/javascript/js-libraries/react/react-hooks.md

 - [react-storage-hooks](https://github.com/soyguijarro/react-storage-hooks) - Custom React hooks for keeping application state in sync with localStorage or sessionStorage.
 - [useEffectReducer](https://github.com/davidkpiano/useEffectReducer) - React hook for managing side-effects in your reducers.
 - [use-shopping-cart](https://github.com/dayhaysoos/use-shopping-cart) - React Hook that handles shopping cart state and logic for Stripe.
+- [React Cool Inview](https://github.com/wellyshen/react-cool-inview) - React hook to monitor an element enters or leaves the viewport (or another element).

 ## Notes